Events & Announcements

 Zen Center is open for in-person zazen on

-Monday, Wednesday, and Friday mornings at 6 and 6:50 AM.
+and Monday through Friday mornings at 6 and 6:50 AM.

 Orientation and Meditation Instruction